I’m switching to PC after 27 years of Mac.

 - If I buy an iMac, I’m again locking $1200 worth of 5k screen into a machine that is not upgradable.

-- Thunderbolt accessories are crazy overpriced, and broad adoption/support has not eventuated.
-Just like firewire…
+- Thunderbolt accessories are crazy overpriced, and precluding a fate that is similar to FireWire, broad adoption/support has not eventuated as it was expected.

 - I experienced screen burn-in 3 times with my 5K iMac screen, thank goodness I paid (extra!) for Applecare.
 If the screen on the iMac dies, the computer is worthless, so I would have had no option but to fork out $1000 each time for a new screen if I hadn’t opted for applecare.
 That’s a scary prospect.

 - Dongle life.
-SD cards are clearly not going anywhere, yet the SD card readers were removed from all Apple’s laptops.
+SD cards are clearly not going anywhere, yet the SD card readers were removed from all Apple’s laptops, which is no fun as a photographer.

 - Safari, which used to be my browser of choice, has been cut off at the knees, with existing plugin support destroyed with little to no warning.